dotnet/docs/docs/framework/wcf/samples/one-time-setup-procedure-for-the-wcf-samples.md

 2. Ensure that [!INCLUDE[netfx40_long](../../../../includes/netfx40-long-md.md)] is installed.
 Search the following directory for v4.0 (or later): **\Windows\Microsoft.NET\Framework**

-3. If [!INCLUDE[vs_current_long](../../../../includes/vs-current-long-md.md)] is not installed, and your operating system is not Windows Server 2008 SP2 or later, install [Hotfix 251798](https://go.microsoft.com/fwlink/?LinkId=184693).
+3. If Visual Studio 2012 is not installed, and your operating system is not Windows Server 2008 SP2 or later, install [Hotfix 251798](https://go.microsoft.com/fwlink/?LinkId=184693).

 4. Run the following commands.
 For more information about why these commands must be run, see [IIS Hosted Service Fails](https://msdn.microsoft.com/library/ee5499fc-1b10-4cda-a9b1-13dba70f05f8).